Beriev Be-6

-The Beriev Be-6 (USAF/DoD reporting name "Type 34", NATO reporting name "Madge") was a flying boat produced by the Soviet Beriev OKB.
+The Beriev Be-6 (USAF/DoD reporting name "Type 34", NATO reporting name "Madge") is a flying boat produced by the Soviet Beriev OKB.
 It was capable of accomplishing a wide variety of missions, such as long-range maritime reconnaissance, coastal and supply line patrols, torpedo/bombing strikes, mine-laying, and transport operations.

 Design and development

 The Be-6 was a gull-winged aircraft with twin oval vertical stabilizers on top of a deep fuselage.
 The aircraft was of all-metal construction except for fabric covering the rudders and ailerons.
 The engines were installed in the bends of the wings, with the floats on an underwing cantilever rack.
 Each float was divided into four watertight compartments.

 Operational history

 The Be-6 was built from 1949 to 1957 at the Beriev plant in Taganrog.
 The aircraft had 19 variants through its production cycle, and 123 aircraft were eventually built.

 Since requirements of Soviet naval aircraft did not change rapidly, the reliable Be-6 remained in service until the late 1960s.
 Some aircraft ended service as civilian unarmed transports in Arctic regions.
-One survivor is preserved at the Ukraine State Aviation Museum in Kiev, Ukraine.
+One survivor is preserved at the Ukraine State Aviation Museum in Kyiv, Ukraine.